AVCTY/Bekpes-Bot/README.md

   - Randomban (pretty self explanatory)
   - 8ball (consult the magic 8ball about literally anything.
 Also, cornelius)
   - Blackjack (for all you gambling addicts.
 No money or bets tho :P )
-  - Bekpes (random quotes, a few inside jokes and insults)
+  - Bekpes (random quotes, a few inside jokes and insults.
+Also, cornelius)
   - Emote (random, kinda sus emotes to tag someone with)

 Command prefix is ; but currently no function was made to change prefix (will be added in future updates)